 And, third, some of the fun pieces are around talent.
 We do LouFest U, which is a regional college festival to get students to get engaged with St. Louis before they make those serious decisions about where they want to live, work, play, and invest.
-We also with an initiative called the Global Leadership Forum, which is about getting multicultural talent building, sustaining, and growing diverse pipelines; getting folks interested in the STEM and STEAM arena.
+Also, with an initiative called the Global Leadership Forum, which is about getting multicultural talent building, sustaining, and growing diverse pipelines, we get folks interested in the STEM and STEAM arena.
 Then the second piece of that is, those organizations that are working in there, how do we get those to grow and sustain?
-I’m helping people as they relocate here, probably spending a little bit more time with people of color that are relocating here.
-A lot of stuff goes on in that world, but at the end of the day it’s about dignity and respect.
+I’m helping people as they relocate here, probably spending a little bit more time with people of color who are relocating here.
+A lot of stuff goes on in that world but, at the end of the day, it’s about dignity and respect.
 It’s around equity and inclusion.
 I could talk on and on about the work because we do a lot of work, but I hold up those three pillars.

 St. Louis doesn’t have many problems that are different than any other major urban core.

 As I’ve traveled the world, I realized that St. Louis doesn’t have many problems that are different than any other major urban core.
 I was just in Cleveland.
 St. Louis is north and south, and Cleveland is east and west.
 So how do you go about doing things differently?
 You have to be intentional and you’ve got to include people at that table to help make those decisions about how we’re going forward.
-I had a conversation with someone that said, “We can’t continue to do things top down.
-We’ve got to learn how to take that grassroots initiative and really turn it into something great.”
+I had a conversation with someone who said, “We can’t continue to do things top-down.
+We’ve got to learn how to take that grassroots initiative and turn it into something great.”
 We have the assets here.
 No question.
-It’s really about getting people engaged and involved that haven’t been engaged and involved before.
+It’s really about getting people engaged and involved who haven’t been before.

 I was a new project manager, which has a lot of connectivity to teaching, but it’s not the same.
 And, Valerie, having had that experience herself doing all the great things she’s done and growing as a leader, helped to impart wisdom on me.
 That’s shaped me.
-So I feel personally indebted to Valerie for what she’s done for me since I’ve been here in the last four years.
-Through that work, I got to work with Valerie on number of projects related to the talent attraction work, and even some work around diverse business solutions that informed my perspective about what we can accomplish as a region if we’re good at bringing the right stakeholders to the table and making sure that we don’t always have to be the expert, but that we’re trusting the expertise of others throughout the community to help shape positive outcomes.
+So I feel personally indebted to her for what she’s done for me since I’ve been here.
+Through that work, I got to work with Valerie on a number of projects related to the talent attraction work, and even some work around diverse business solutions that informed my perspective about what we can accomplish as a region if we’re good at bringing the right stakeholders to the table and making sure that we don’t always have to be the expert, but that we’re trusting the expertise of others throughout the community to help shape positive outcomes.